Death Stone: Plot

 While in Sri Lanka attending the Esala Perahera festival, a man's girlfriend goes missing and is later found dead of a drug overdose.
 He then sets about going after the criminals who killed her.

 Cast

 Home media

 In 2011 this film was released on DVD.
 The disc contains a German version of this film and as addition an interview with Brad Harris in English.
-Brad Harris talks about this film as well as about his film career in general.
+Brad Harris discusses the film as well as about his film career in general.

 Background

 Brad Harris also states in the aforementioned interview he had written parts of the screenplay and was responsible for the choreography of all fights.
 Among other things he also mentions the Italian actors had brought provisions from Italy with them and had advised the cooks in their hotels to fix them meals à la Italian cuisine.